An electric bus in service in the Bouches-du-Rhône, the pilot region for the REBORN project led by Be Energy.

 -

-restore and remanufacture battery packs to extend their service life.
+Restore and remanufacture battery packs to extend their lifespan while maintaining the same usage.

-At Be Energy, we firmly believe that reuse should take priority over recycling in order to build a more sustainable energy model.
+At Be Energy, we believe that reuse must become the priority before recycling, in order to build a more sustainable energy model.

 A two-year research and development program

-The REBORN project will run for approximately 24 months and will have a total budget of over €1.3 million.
+The REBORN project will run for approximately 24 months and will mobilize a total budget of more than €1.3 million.

-Several thousand electric vehicle batteries will be analyzed and tested as part of this program.
+Thousands of electric vehicle batteries (buses, coaches, trucks and cars) will be analyzed and tested as part of this program.

-The goal is to demonstrate that industrial remanufacturing of lithium batteries is possible, reliable, and economically viable.
+The objective is to demonstrate that industrial remanufacturing of lithium batteries is possible, reliable, economically viable and environmentally beneficial, directly contributing to the achievement of the United Nations Sustainable Development Goals (SDGs).

 A location at the heart of an industrial ecosystem